Studies

 Content and process

 The college enables interdisciplinary studies and bilateral research approaches in the field of cultural conflicts.
 It realizes an integrated organization of doctoral studies by the universities of Aix-Marseille and Tübingen (reciprocal courses, bilateral supervision of dissertation projects, double diploma, research stays of doctoral students at the respective partner university, joint events and publications).
-The training ensures academic excellence for francophone, germanophone and other countries.
+The training ensures academic excellence for French-speaking, German-speaking countries.

-French language courses in Aix-Marseille, German language courses in Tübingen and, last but not least, pre-professional courses round off the program.
+French language courses in Aix-Marseille, German language courses in Tübingen and, pre-professional courses round off the program.

-The dissertation is supervised by a lecturer in Aix and in Tübingen and assessed by both universities.
+The doctoral thesis is supervised by a lecturer in each of Aix and Tübingen and assessed by both universities.
 The defense takes place in front of a mixed jury.

-The doctoral program concludes with a double diploma (Docteur Aix-Marseille Université, Dr. phil. from the University of Tübingen).
+The doctoral program concludes with a double degree (Docteur Aix-Marseille Université, Dr. phil. from the University of Tübingen).

 In addition to the historiographical analysis of conflict zones and phenomena - for example with regard to transcultural places of remembrance - media transformations and representations in the fields of literature, visual arts, theater and film are analyzed and political conflict discourses are examined in light of their cultural references.